AJBrachoRodriguez/Movie-Recommender/README.md

 + .../popular_movies

 ### **Contributions**  ✍️

 I would like to you to encourage to contribute in any form to the project through this public repository.

 ### **Credits**  🎈

-I would like to thank all the members of my team.
-Besides, I want to thank the support given by the team of Datapath.
+I would like to thank all the members of my team: Victor, Elvis Donayre, Zerberus, Santiago, Krimpatul, Rafael, Joseph.

 ### **Licence**  👮